 Planning and launching a scraping operation is not an easy task.
-There is a lot of ground to cover.
-Choosing bots, configuring them, and avoiding getting blocked are just a few pieces of the puzzle.
+Learning what is a bot, choosing, configuring them, and avoiding getting blocked are just a few pieces of the puzzle.
 One of the most important decisions you will have to make is choosing a type of proxy.

 There are a lot of nuances when deciding between different proxy types, and one of the more important ones is knowing the differences between static vs rotating proxies.
 Once you do, you will be able to make an informed decision and go with a proxy that suits your business needs and goals.

-A static proxy allows you to access the web from a single unique IP address.
-A static proxy is a data center IP that you can get assigned to you.
+A static proxy allows accessing the web from a single unique IP address.
+A static proxy is (in most cases) a datacenter IP that gets assigned to you.
 You can continue to use the static IP address you got assigned as long as you need to.
-The other common name for a static IP address is a sticky IP address.
+The other common name for a static IP address is a sticky IP address

-You will still be able to reap the benefits of using a proxy, though.
+With static IPs, you will still be able to reap the benefits of using a proxy.
 You will enjoy high speed and good bandwidth while maintaining online anonymity.
-They are significantly easier to use than rotating proxies as you don’t need to rotate IP addresses.
+However, with static proxies, you will have to build a certain logic that rotates proxies to avoid IP bans.

 Unlike a static proxy which assigns one sticky IP, the rotating proxy provides you access to an entire pool of IP addresses.
-This allows you to rotate IP addresses.
-Or, in other words, get a random IP address to a device at fixed or random time intervals.
+Rotating proxies interchange at either fixed or random intervals.
+For example, the IP address can change with every request you make, or every few minutes.

 What does scraping, static and rotating proxies have to do with e-commerce?
 If you are in the e-commerce waters yourself, you probably know that the competition is becoming harsher every passing day.
 At the same time, markets are becoming saturated, consumers are becoming more price-sensitive, and search engines play a vital role in product research.

-Today, more than ever, businesses in this industry need to get their hands on as much data as possible.
-This goes beyond making data-driven business decisions and also has something to do with business growth, market penetration, and sustainability.
+Today, more than ever, businesses in the e-commerce industry need to get their hands on as much data as possible.
+This goes beyond making data-driven business decisions and also has a lot to do with business growth, market penetration, and sustainability.

-Scraping streamlines competition research and provides powerful insights into what the competition is doing.
-Product information pages have a lot to tell.
-The price and product description copy only scratch the surface.
+Product information pages contain a lot of valuable information.
+The price and product description text only scratch the surface.
 For instance, scraping product descriptions can help you pick up the keywords the competition is using to rank at the top of search engine result pages (SERPs).
 User review monitoring can help you understand the target customers' pain points, and price monitoring help you follow prices in the market.

-Manually doing all this is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
-More importantly, information on product pages changes, including prices, discounts, and sales.
+Manually gathering data from product pages is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
+More importantly, information on product pages constantly changes, including prices, discounts, and sales.
 Besides, no one is safe from counterfeiting.
 Generally, you are unable to detect these changes and identify patterns if you do it manually.

-Scraping comes as the best answer to all your competition research needs.
+Data scraping comes as the best answer to all your competition research needs.
 It is ultra-fast because it is carried out by bots.
-Basically, you get all the information you need in real-time without breaking a sweat because the process is completely automated.
-The data is well structured so that you can immediately spot trends, patterns, and find specific information.
+You get all the information you need in real-time without breaking a sweat because the process is completely automated.
+The data is well structured so you can immediately spot trends, patterns, and find specific information.

-Since we have established the link between scraping and e-commerce, let's see why sticky proxy vs rotating proxy comparison is relevant.
+Since we have established the link between scraping and e-commerce, let's see why sticky vs rotating proxies comparison is relevant here.

-Big players in e-commerce verticals are very well aware their competitors are going to scrape their websites.
-As far as we know, they are doing it themselves as well.
+Big players in the e-commerce industry are well aware their competitors are going to scrape their websites.
+They are most likely doing it themselves, too.
 However, scraper bots can ruin the customer experience.
-They can generate a lot of traffic in a short time window.
+They can generate a lot of traffic in a short time.
 This amount of traffic and requests sent to the server can slow down an e-commerce website or even bring it down.

 As a result, many e-commerce websites implement anti-scraping technologies.
-These technologies enable servers to spot suspicious user behavior and user agents.
+These technologies enable servers to spot suspicious user behavior and request headers.
 Telling bots from users is easy today.
-Frequent requests and high quantity of requests from a single IP address is one of the main tell-tale signs.
-This is exactly where the static vs rotating proxies comparison becomes relevant.
+Frequent requests and high quantity of requests from a single IP address is one of the main signs.
+This is where the sticky vs rotating proxies comparison becomes relevant.

 Given the fact that you are performing a large scale scraping operation because the number of product pages is substantial, getting blocked is the most probable, if not imminent, scenario.